olivier rousteing: diversity is the future of fashion

-"I'm the Creative Director of Balmain, but my start was not so successful," Olivier Rousteing says in a new interview with CNN.
-The 30 year old French fashion designer was adopted at the age of one, and says, "my parents are white, and they chose me — I think it's a beautiful act of love".
+"I'm the Creative Director of Balmain, but my start was not so successful," Olivier Rousteing said in a new interview with CNN.
+The 30-year-old French fashion designer was adopted at the age of one, and says, "my parents are white, and they chose me — I think it's a beautiful act of love".

-"I realised I was different when I was 11 years old, and from this moment I said, 'I'm going to fight for diversity'," he says, calling it the "most important topic".
-"I really hope that in a way I'm changing some mentalities," he adds, explaining, "I'm a black designer in a really traditional and luxury old house; I think it's a really positive message".
+"I realized I was different when I was 11-years-old, and from this moment I said, 'I'm going to fight for diversity'," he said, calling it the "most important topic."
+"I really hope that in a way I'm changing some mentalities," he added, explaining, "I'm a black designer in a really traditional and luxury old house; I think it's a really positive message."